compiler-experts/miniJava/README.md

 - [x] The construction of the class definition environment.
 This environment contains the type of methods for each class.
 This phase ignores the attributes (which are not visible outside the class) and the method bodies.
     - [x] create a class definition environment type called `class_env`, it contains 4 fields as follows
-        - methods: a `Hashtbl` that maps from methode name to methode return type and argument type
+        - methods: a `Hashtbl` that maps from method name to method return type and argument type
         - constructors: a `Hashtbl` that maps from constructor name to class reference type and argument type
         - attributes: a `Hashtbl` that maps from attribute name to attribute type (declared type)
         - parent: a class reference type that refers to its class
     - [x] create a `Hashtbl` that maps from class
-- [] The second phase is concerned with verifying that the inside of classes is correct (mainly the body of methods).
+- [ ] The second phase is concerned with verifying that the inside of classes is correct (mainly the body of methods).
 She will also make sure of the correction of the higher level expression.
-    - [x] create 3 verification methode that verifies the following aspects of the program
+    - [x] create 3 verification method that verifies the following aspects of the program
         - [x] `verify_methods` that checks the type of methods
             - [x] create a local definition environment type called `current_env` it contains 3 fields as follows
-                - returntype: the declared return type of the methode
+                - returntype: the declared return type of the method
                 - variables: a `Hashtbl` that maps from local variable name to local variable declared type
                 - this_class: the id of the class
-                - env_type: a string that identifies the type of the local definition environment, it could be `constructor`, `methode` or `attribute`, in this case, the `env_type` is `methode`
+                - env_type: a string that identifies the type of the local definition environment, it could be `constructor`, `method` or `attribute`, in this case, the `env_type` is `method`
-            - [x] write a verification methode (`verify_declared_args`) that checks the declared type of variables in the methode arguments
+            - [x] write a verification method (`verify_declared_args`) that checks the declared type of variables in the method arguments
                 - [x] check if there exists Duplicate Local Variable
-            - [] write a verification methode (`verify_statement`) that checks the body of the methode
+            - [ ] write a verification method (`verify_statement`) that checks the body of the method
                 - [x] check declared variables
                 - [x] check block of statement
                 - [x] check expression
                 - [x] check return statement when it's none, ex: `return;`
                 - [x] check return statement when it's not none, ex: `return x;`
-                - [] check throw statement
+                - [ ] check throw statement
                 - [x] check while statement
                 - [x] check if statement when it doesn't have `else`
                 - [x] check if statement when it has `else`
                 - [x] check for statement
-                - [] check try statement
+                - [ ] check try statement
         - [x] `verify_constructors` that checks the type of constructors
         - [x] `verify_attributes` that checks the type of attributes

 ##### Errors that can be found during Type-checking

 - ArgumentAlreadyExists
+    - when found duplicated argument in constructor argument list -> ArgumentAlreadyExists("[pident of argument]")
+    - when found duplicated argument in method argument list -> ArgumentAlreadyExists("[pident of argument]")
 - ArgumentTypeNotExiste
 - ArgumentTypeNotMatch
 - AttributeAlreadyExists
+    - when found duplicated attribute in class definition environment -> AttributeAlreadyExists("[aname of attribute]")
 - ClassAlreadyExists
 - ConstructorAlreadyExists
+    - when found duplicated constructor in class definition environment -> ConstructorAlreadyExists("[cname of constructor]")
 - DuplicateLocalVariable
+    - when found duplcated variable in variable declaration statement (VarDecl) -> DuplicateLocalVariable("[decalred type] [variable id]")
+    - when found duplcated variable in the init part of for loop statement (For(fil,eo,el,s)) -> DuplicateLocalVariable("[decalred type] [variable id]")
+    - also raise this exception when found duplcated variable in variable declaration statement in the body of block, if, if else, for, while statement -> DuplicateLocalVariable("[decalred type] [variable id]")
 - IncompatibleTypes
     - when constructor try to return a variable ->  ("unexpected return value")
-    - when methode return does not contain variable -> IncompatibleTypes("missing return value")
+    - when method return does not contain variable -> IncompatibleTypes("missing return value")
-    - when methode return type does not corresponds with the declared one -> IncompatibleTypes("missing return value")
+    - when method return type does not corresponds with the declared one -> IncompatibleTypes("missing return value")
     - when condition in if statement is not boolean ->  IncompatibleTypes("[actual type] cannot be converted to boolean")
     - when condition in if else statement is not boolean ->  IncompatibleTypes("[actual type] cannot be converted to boolean")
     - when loop condition in for statement is not boolean ->  IncompatibleTypes("[actual type] cannot be converted to boolean")
     - when loop condition in while statement is not boolean ->  IncompatibleTypes("[actual type] cannot be converted to boolean")
 - InvalidMethodDeclaration
+    - when method declaration does not have return type -> InvalidMethodDeclaration("return type required")
 - MethodAlreadyExists
+    - when found duplicated method in class definition environment -> MethodAlreadyExists("[mname of method]")
+- UnknownActualType
+    - when actual type of a variable cannot be determined in variable declaration statement (VarDecl) -> UnknownActualType("[edesc] don't have type information")
+    - when actual type of a variable cannot be determined in the init part of for loop statement (For(fil,eo,el,s)) -> UnknownActualType("[edesc] don't have type information")
+    - when actual type of variable cannot be determined in the condition part of while loop statement (While(e,s)) -> UnknownActualType("[edesc]: unknow type in while condition")
+    - when actual type of variable cannot be determined in the condition part of if statement (If(e,s,None)) -> UnknownActualType("[edesc]: unknow type in if condition")
+    - when actual type of variable cannot be determined in the condition part of if else statement (If(e,s,Some s2)) -> UnknownActualType("[edesc]: unknow type in if else condition")
 - UnknownVariable
 - UnknownClass
 - UnknownMethod
-- UnknowActualType
 - WrongTypePrefixOperation
 - WrongTypePostfixOperation
 - WrongInvokedArgumentsLength